named-data/ndn-tools/tools/chunks/README.md

                version number.
 The version is declared "latest" after a predefined number of data retrieval timeouts (default: 1).

-The default discovery method is `fixed`.
-Other methods will be implemented in future versions of the tool.
+The default discovery method is `iterative`.

 ## Usage examples